-Let I_n be the investment rate in sector n and R the rate at which carbon-emitting capital can be converted into green capital.
+Let $I_n$ be the investment rate in sector n and R the rate at which carbon-emitting capital can be converted into green capital.
 Investment is subject to quadratic intertemporal adjustment costs.
 The conversion of dirty into green capital generates quadratic intrasectoral adjustment costs.
 One dollar of dirty capital can thus be converted into less than one dollar of green capital where the wedge increases in the amount being converted.
-The depreciation rates of the physical capital stocks in the absence of global warming are denoted by $\delta_n^k \geq 0$, $n \in \{1, 2\}$.
+The depreciation rates of the physical capital stocks are denoted by $\delta_n^k \ge 0$ , $n \in \{1, 2\}$ .